Gallo446/linebuddies-support/support.md

 ## 💡 Requesting a Feature
 Have an idea that would make LineBuddies better?
-Please post it in [Discussions → Feature Requests](../../discussions/categories/feature-requests).
+Please post it in [Feature Requests](https://github.com/Gallo446/linebuddies-support/discussions/categories/feature-requests)

 ---